cloudfoundry/uptimer/README.md

 Uptimer requires an admin user because it creates and configures an org and space during test setup.

+### Allowed Failures (optional)
+The `allowed_failures` section contains failure thresholds, expressed as integers.
+In the example above, the `app_pushability` measurement can fail at most two times before the measurement is marked as failed.

+This allows users to tolerate variance in downtime to suit their needs.

+If this config section is not specified, the default threshold will be 0 for each measurement.

 ## CI
 If you wish to run uptimer in CI